corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/cordapp-standard-development-environment/Chat-CorDapp-UTXO-Ledger.md

 {{< figure src="chat-state-evolution-view.png" figcaption="CDL State evolution view" alt="CDL State evolution view" >}}

-* The Create transaction has no input and starts a new chat with a unique id. the id operates similarly to the Corda 4  LinearStateId, which has not been implemented yet in Corda 5.
+* The Create transaction has no input and starts a new chat with a unique id.
+The id operates similarly to the Corda 4  LinearStateId, which has not been implemented yet in Corda 5.
-* Each Update transaction creates the new ChatState as an output and consumes the previous ChatState as an input thus growing the backchain.
+* Each Update transaction creates the new ChatState as an output and consumes the previous ChatState as an input.
 * To recreate the historic conversation the back chain is traversed from newest (unconsummed) state to oldest.

 ### Chat Flows